 Welcome, Alumni, to Cornell Career Services!

 Are you a Cornell graduate looking to make a career change?
 Or perhaps you are a recent graduate now pursuing advanced studies or beginning your career.
 The Career Services website is a useful resource for you, and our staff are a phone call, virtual meeting, or e-mail away to answer your questions.

 If you are you an alum who is well established in your field, we invite you to become familiar with our services and to volunteer your expertise by advising students engaged in career exploration; and consider carrying on a tradition of excellence by hiring other Cornellians.

 Look through the pages on this site for guidance on how to put into action the career change or alumni engagement you wish to make.

-- Extensive information on the job search is available in the Jobs and Internships section.
+- Information on the job search is available in the Jobs and Internships section.
 Much of the material is geared to first-time job seekers, however there is a lot of basic, useful information, as well as many online resources for the job-search process.

 - There is also useful information in the Resumes and Interview Prep section.

 - Alumni continue to have access to Cornell Handshake, the system we use to post jobs submitted to Cornell.
 Job postings are geared towards current students and alumni with 0-5 years experience.
 To use the system, you must first complete a brief Student Profile, which allows us to notify you of various opportunities pertinent to your career interests.
 There is no fee for this service.